 Like a fidgety toddler at a Yo Gabba Gabba! concert, social media just can’t quit moving around and big changes are always underway.
 I’ve been monitoring online video sharing services, mostly because like Yo Gabba Gabba!, I am trying to wrap my brain around them.
 I am starting to wonder if maybe these new developments aren’t intended for me?
-Below I’ve taken the time to share some anecdotal observations related to the latest in online video technology.
+Below I’ve taken the time to share some anecdotal observations related to the latest in online video services.

 Depending upon your definition of “interesting”, in recent months social media companies are doing some interesting things with video.
 One such video service is Vine, an app that launched last year and was subsequently purchased by Twitter for $30 million.
 If you aren’t familiar with Vine, it is an app that allows users to create and upload 6-second video clips that loop endlessly (kinda like GIFs).
 This app has spawned a whole new category of Vine celebrities, mostly responsible for videos like this one.
 The usefulness of Vine is currently being debated by arm-chair social media experts across North America, but if you find a use for it, please comment below!